datagrok-ai/public/help/develop/domains/chem/intro.md

 The most convenient form of molecular representation for human is [molecular graph](https://en.wikipedia.org/wiki/Molecular_graph), and Datagrok indeed fulfills this convenience to its users.
-Check it at https://public.datagrok.ai/f/Demo.TestJobs.Files.DemoFiles/chem/smiles.csv, double click the molecular graph to modify it.
+Check it at [smiles.csv](https://public.datagrok.ai/f/Demo.TestJobs.Files.DemoFiles/chem/smiles.csv), double-click the molecular graph to modify it.
 Mathematically, graphs are sets of vertices and edges, and could be processed by machines in different ways.

 To store the whole information about the molecule, the [MOL](http://c4.cabrillo.edu/404/ctfile.pdf) format is widely used.
 It contains atoms (vertices) and bonds (edges) of the molecule with all associated information as